Radiation hardening: Resultant effects

+Neutron effects

-A neutron interacting with the semiconductor lattice will displace its atoms.
+A neutron interacting with a semiconductor lattice will displace the atoms in the lattice.
 This leads to an increase in the count of recombination centers and deep-level defects, reducing the lifetime of minority carriers, thus affecting bipolar devices more than CMOS ones.
-Bipolar devices on silicon tend to show changes in electrical parameters at levels of 1010 to 1011 neutrons/cm², CMOS devices aren't affected until 1015 neutrons/cm².
-The sensitivity of the devices may increase together with increasing level of integration and decreasing size of individual structures.
+Bipolar devices on silicon tend to show changes in electrical parameters at levels of 1010 to 1011 neutrons/cm2, while CMOS devices aren't affected until 1015 neutrons/cm2.
+The sensitivity of devices may increase together with increasing level of integration and decreasing size of individual structures.
 There is also a risk of induced radioactivity caused by neutron activation, which is a major source of noise in high energy astrophysics instruments.
-Induced radiation, together with residual radiation from impurities in used materials, can cause all sorts of single-event problems during the device's lifetime.
+Induced radiation, together with residual radiation from impurities in component materials, can cause all sorts of single-event problems during the device's lifetime.
 GaAs LEDs, common in optocouplers, are very sensitive to neutrons.
 The lattice damage influences the frequency of crystal oscillators.
 Kinetic energy effects (namely lattice displacement) of charged particles belong here too.

 Total ionizing dose effects

-The cumulative damage of the semiconductor lattice (lattice displacement damage) caused by ionizing radiation over the exposition time.
+Total ionizing dose effects represent the cumulative damage of the semiconductor lattice (lattice displacement damage) caused by exposure to ionizing radiation over time.
 It is measured in rads and causes slow gradual degradation of the device's performance.
-A total dose greater than 5000 rads delivered to silicon-based devices in seconds to minutes will cause long-term degradation.
+A total dose greater than 5000 rads delivered to silicon-based devices in a timespan on the order of seconds to minutes will cause long-term degradation.
 In CMOS devices, the radiation creates electron–hole pairs in the gate insulation layers, which cause photocurrents during their recombination, and the holes trapped in the lattice defects in the insulator create a persistent gate biasing and influence the transistors' threshold voltage, making the N-type MOSFET transistors easier and the P-type ones more difficult to switch on.
 The accumulated charge can be high enough to keep the transistors permanently open (or closed), leading to device failure.
 Some self-healing takes place over time, but this effect is not too significant.
 This effect is the same as hot carrier degradation in high-integration high-speed electronics.
 Crystal oscillators are somewhat sensitive to radiation doses, which alter their frequency.
 The sensitivity can be greatly reduced by using swept quartz.
 Natural quartz crystals are especially sensitive.
 Radiation performance curves for TID testing may be generated for all resultant effects testing procedures.
 These curves show performance trends throughout the TID test process and are included in the radiation test report.